bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/ht-seq/module7_lab.md

 View Collect Alignment Summary metrics

-Variant calling an annotation from Module 5
+ -> Variant calling and annotation from Module 5

-Use your the aligned, sorted  with removed duplicates files that you just created (or download the one you used in Module 5  from the server (NA12878.bwa.sort.rmdup.realign.bam))
+To continue you can use the aligned, sorted and duplicates removed files that you just created or download the one you used in Module 5  from the server (NA12878.bwa.sort.rmdup.realign.bam).

-#### 12) Call SNPs in NA12878 using the sorted, realigned removed duplicates bam files
+#### 12) Call SNPs
 <a name="callsnp"></a>
 ** NGS GATK Tools/Unified Genotyper SNP and indel caller
 - BAM file -> marked duplicates